colew658/F1Qualifying/README.md

 ## App
-The production version of the accompanying app is delployed [here](https://oh8w2h-cole-wagner.shinyapps.io/F1Qualifying/).
+The production version of the accompanying app is deployed [here](https://oh8w2h-cole-wagner.shinyapps.io/F1Qualifying/).